 Weak signals are fragments of information suggesting significant change could be underway, such as emerging issues that could grow to affect your business.
 In the 1970s, Igor Andsoff proposed the concept of weak signals as a type of warning: the first indicators of change might seem insignificant but could potentially be very disruptive.
 As an analogy, think of weak signals in the context of seismic data analysis.
 An Earth scientist monitors seismic activity for early warning signs of coming earthquakes.
 This is called a weak signal because it suggests something much larger is coming, but is difficult to detect against the background noise of insignificant movements under the earth's surface.

 Now, apply this concept to the field of innovation management and foresight.
-Weak signal detection involves monitoring a broader area of interest to your business and spotting small indicators of coming earthquakes in the market.
+Weak signal detection involves monitoring a broader area of interest to your business and customers and spotting small indicators of coming earthquakes in the market.

 A signal is just a piece of information, such as a news article, a photo, a statement from a public figure.
 A weak signal is more significant than a signal because a weak signal has an interpretation attached to it.
 A signal becomes a weak signal once someone says, "This means something; it's a hint of bigger things to come, even if we don't yet understand that change on the horizon."
 There are millions of signals, but weak signals are rare.